These creamy chicken mushroom crêpes are ideal for an elegant date-night dinner or even a small dinner party!

 - After the batter has been in the refrigerator for about 15 minutes preheat the oven to 350° and coat a 9x13 baking dish with cooking spray or melted butter.

-- Melt 2 tbsp butter in a medium sauté pan over medium heat.
+- Melt 2 tablespoon butter in a medium sauté pan over medium heat.
 Add garlic and cook for 1 minute.
 Add chicken, ½ cup wine, broth, tarragon, salt and pepper.
 Cover and cook until chicken is done, about 8 minutes.

 - When chicken is cooked through remove chicken from the pan and cut into bite-sized pieces.
 Set aside.